Masala Chai Recipe

 Can I pre-mix the chai spice blend?

-If you make this drink often, you could make a batch of the spices.
+If you make this drink often, you can make a batch of the spices.

 Use a coffee/spice grinder to grind them into a powder.
-Then use between 1/4-1/2 teaspoon of the masala chai spice mix per serving of homemade masala chai.
+Then, use between 1/4-1/2 teaspoon of the masala chai spice mix per serving of tea.
 Use it all within 1-2 months for optimal flavor.

 Can I drink masala tea every day?

 Yes, it’s typical for many Indians to drink masala tea every day (and all year long).
-Sometimes even several cups of chai a day, though in small quantities.
+Sometimes, even several cups of chai are consumed a day, though in small quantities.

 Why did my masala chai curdle?